fablakeson/antifa-ui-test-framework/README.md

 # Your test may have comments like this

 ## Start test at page login
 Open the login page at "http://some-website/login.html".

 ## Page elements definitions

-Declare @username as "User Name" located by "#username".
+Define @username as "User Name" located by "#username".

-Declare @password as "User Password" located by "#password".
+Define @password as "User Password" located by "#password".

-Declare @submit as "Submit" located by "#login".
+Define @submit as "Submit" located by "#login".

-Declare @status as "Status" located by "#status".
+Define @status as "Status" located by "#status".

 ## Test instructions
 Write "teste@mail.com.br" to @username input.
 Write "testpassword" to the @password input.
 Click on the @submit button.

 ### Page request loading time...
 Wait 5 seconds.

 ## Assert your test results
 Read "Login with success!!!" on @status message.
 ```
 The test file above is also a valid Markdown document, this format is good for readability.